We share executive moves, placement insights, and Software and SaaS PE leadership trends weekly — feel free to follow us on LinkedIn here:

 Eric earned an MBA from the Kellogg School of Management at Northwestern University and a BS in Business from Fresno State University.

-As Partner, Alex is currently the practice lead for the firm’s HR, People and Talent practice; co-lead of the firm’s Go-To-Market practice and Head of the Austin office.
-She leads executive recruitment and assessment for high-growth, PE-backed and public software organizations, placing leaders in CEO, President/ COO, Sales and Marketing, and HR/ Talent leadership roles.
-During her tenure, she has successfully completed 80+ searches including multiple team builds.
+Alexandra serves as Partner at Bespoke in our CEO, Board, and P&L Practice.
+She leads executive recruitment and assessment for high-growth, PE-backed and public software organizations and has extensive experience placing leaders in CEO, President/ COO, Sales and Marketing, and HR Talent leadership roles.
+During her tenure, she has successfully completed over 160 career placements including multiple team builds with top tier sponsors like Thoma Bravo, Apax, Francisco Partners and more.